-The Committee Pages can be found at http://cstools.asme.org/.
+The Y14 Committee Page can be found at http://go.asme.org/Y14committee.
 There is an option available to automatically receive an e-mail notification when errata are posted to a particular code or standard.
 This option can be found on the appropriate Committee Page after selecting "Errata" in the "Publication Information" section.